f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Creating a Tenant
 ^^^^^^^^^^^^^^^^^

-You can deploy a tenant from the webUI using the Add button in the Tenant Management > Tenant Deployments screen.
+You can deploy a tenant from the webUI using the **Add** button in the **Tenant Management > Tenant Deployments** screen.

 .. image:: images/velos_deploying_a_tenant/image10.png
   :align: center
   :scale: 70%

 The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
-You’ll supply the tenant a name and choose the image for it to run.
-Next you will pick what slots (blades) within the chassis partition you want the tenant to run on and assign an out-of-band management address, prefix and gateway.
+You’ll supply the tenant a name, and choose the image for it to run.
+Next, you will pick what slots (blades) within the chassis partition you want the tenant to run on, and assign an out-of-band management address, prefix and gateway.
 There are **Recommended** and **Advanced** options for resource provisioning, choosing Recommended will automatically adjust memory based on the vCPUs allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something VIPRION did not support.
-You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW crypto acceleration (Recommended this is enabled).
+You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable hardware crypto acceleration (Recommended this is enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.

 .. image:: images/velos_deploying_a_tenant/image11.png
   :align: center